breatheco-de/content/src/content/lesson/working-with-strings-in-python.md

 uppercased_string = name2.upper() # will convert to uppercase
 ```

-> :point_up: it is good practice to always lowercase strings before comparing them with others, that way we will avoid missing case sensitive differences.
+> :point_up: It is good practice to always lowercase strings before comparing them with others, that way we will avoid missing case sensitive differences.

 ### Convert strings to numbers (and vice versa)